Chocolate Cream Cheese Brownies

-Place 1/2 cup chocolate and cream in a microwave-safe bowl.
-Heat at half power in 30-second increments until chocolate melts when stirred.
+- Place 3 ounces (1/2 cup) of the chocolate and all of the cream in a microwave-safe bowl.
+Heat at half power in 30-second increments until the chocolate melts when stirred.
 Set aside to cool.

-Spread half of the batter into prepared pan.
-Spread chilled filling over batter.
-Transfer remaining batter on top of filling.
-Spread evenly.
+- Spread half of the batter into the prepared pan.
+Spread the chilled filling evenly over the batter.
+Transfer the remaining batter on top of the filling, and spread evenly.

 - Bake 40-45 minutes, or until a pick inserted into the center comes out clean.

 - After the brownies are finished baking and removed from the oven, sprinkle the chocolate over the top of the brownies.
 Let sit for about 5 minutes.
 Then, spread the chocolate evenly over the brownies.

 - Allow the topping to set before cutting into bars.